ichux/perstep/README.md

 OR

 mkdir -p apps && touch apps/__init__.py
-cd apps && django-admin startapp common && cd ..
+cd apps && django-admin startapp perstep && cd ..

 # Then do the following